LLHolmes/yarn_organizer/NOTES.md

 To Do:
+show_project Add amount to project Yarns edit_yarn & edit_brand with proper information
-Project edit --> finished --> updates and moves yarn to stash Clean up layout & flow (adjust user home/index?):
+edit_finished_project Project edit --> finished --> updates and moves yarn to stash Clean up layout & flow (adjust user home/index?):
   Once logged in, shows welcome with master index of things individual user can do?:
  - start a new project / add a new yarn/accessory